OISF/suricata/doc/userguide/setting-up-ipsinline-for-linux.rst

 NFQUEUE advanced options
 ~~~~~~~~~~~~~~~~~~~~~~~~

-NFQUEUE mechanism supports some interesting options.
+The NFQUEUE mechanism supports some interesting options.
 The ``nftables`` configuration
 will be shown there but the features are also available in ``iptables``.

 The full syntax of the queuing mechanism is as follows::